COMPETITIVE PRICING

 • Responding quickly to market movements: continuous price monitoring allows you to adjust your prices in near real time.

-A home improvement retailer tracks the prices of its eight main competitors every day across 5,000 key product items (KPIs).
+A home improvement retailer tracks the prices of its eight main competitors every day for 5,000 key items (KVI).
 A competitor lowers the price of a drill to €79.90 (down from €89.90).
-Thanks to a dynamic pricing engine, the retailer automatically matches the price the next day at €79.90—or even €78.90—to signal a commitment to low prices.
-This responsiveness protects its price image in the category while avoiding price cuts on products not scanned by consumers.

 • Ignoring the quality of the benchmark: comparing products with different specifications skews the analysis.